 Drone Video from today, courtesy of Jeffrey Cosby:

-While a complete closure is certainly safer to undertake during this major road construction, in consideration of the terrain and blasting, it is not without impact, as reported by the Huntsville Business Journal on April 30th.
+A complete closure is certainly safer to undertake during this major road construction, versus intermittent closure, in consideration of the terrain and blasting.
+However, it is not without impact, as reported by the Huntsville Business Journal on April 30th.

 Wednesday, April 24th, 2019